Why do a study?

 Housing affordability and availability is a concern throughout Johnson County and a crucial component of keeping a community strong.

-The study will provide needed detail on housing issues in the non-metro area and point the way toward solutions that work.
+As part of its comprehensive planning, economic development and other planning initiatives, the County has contracted for a housing assessment study.
+The study will provide needed detail on housing issues in the non-metro area-- the unincorporated area and six smaller cities of Hills, Lone Tree, Oxford, Shueyville, Solon and Swisher--and point the way toward solutions that work.

-Who will lead the study?
+Who is leading the study?

 Johnson County's Planning, Development and Sustainability Department, along with the Social Services Department, issued a request for proposals as directed by the Board of Supervisors.
 Ten proposals were received, two finalists interviewed, and the selected firm is CommunityScale.